 A stream runs through the third concept, which embraces fluidity in time, space and work.
 Spaces are adaptable for many uses by students, staff and the community.
 Student-centered learning allows for gradual independence whether working independently or collaboratively.
 The two-story structure could contain activity spaces and an exploratorium/media center.
 The building, made of sustainable materials and providing opportunities for environmental studies, would foster connections between the interior and exterior.
 Large open spaces around the school could be used for athletics and other activities.
 And separate dropoff/pickup and bus loading/unloading areas would alleviate traffic.

-In March 2016, the planning team presented its ideas to the school’s staff and the community to gather additional feedback.
-Extensive review and planning will assess feasibility and affordability and hone the concepts into more detailed plans.
+An extensive review and ongoing planning will assess feasibility and affordability and hone the concepts into more detailed plans.

 Thanks to voter approval of a bond measure, construction to rebuild Ogden is slated to begin in June 2018, depending on contractor availability, bond cash flow and other circumstances.

 To stay up to date with the latest Ogden information, subscribe to the Re: Schools e-newsletter.